api3dao/old-api3-docs/request-response-protocol/general-structure.md

 ### [`EndpointStore.sol`](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/EndpointStore.sol)

 - Used by providers to set endpoint authorizers.
-- Used by Airnodes to retrieve endpoint authorizers and check authorization status.
+- Used by Airnodes to retrieve endpoint authorizers to check authorization status.

 ### [`ProviderStore.sol`](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/ProviderStore.sol)

 - Used by Airnodes to create provider records.
-- Used by requesters to retrieve the extended public keys of providers and derive their designated wallet addresses.
+- Used by requesters to retrieve the extended public keys of providers to derive their designated wallet addresses.
 - Used by requesters to request withdrawals from their designated wallets.
 - Used by Airnodes to fulfill withdrawal requests.